 - Michael Gates, Associate Fellow of Saïd Business School, Oxford

 The content of the program is delivered in 20 days.
-The 20 days are divided into five sessions of four days each over a period of seven months.
-All of the five sessions are mainly delivered in traditional face-to-face meetings with lectures, case-presentations and structured discussions.
-No major efforts are required between the sessions.
+The 20 days are divided into five modules of four days each over a period of seven months.
+All of the five modules are mainly delivered in traditional face-to-face meetings with lectures, case presentations and structured discussions.
+No major efforts are required between the modules.

 - August 28-31, 2018

 The program generally takes place in a countryside conference centre close to Stockholm and Arlanda airport.
 However, a part of the program might also be delivered at some other place on the Globe.
 KTH Executive School handles the booking of accommodation prior to the program start.
 The participants are responsible for settling their accommodation costs with the conference centre and, if necessary, to handle cancellations and cancellation costs according to the policies applied by the conference centre.

 The fee for this program is SEK 235 000 (excl.
 VAT).
 This covers all material and literature necessary for the program.
 Travelling and accommodation expenses are not included.

 The participant’s employer must authorize the application.
 In the admission process the admission unit considers the applicant’s professional background as well as an adequate assembly of the group.
 The number of participants is normally 22 +/- 5.